-11. Notifying Parents, Guardians or Carers of the Outcome of the Application The Council will inform parents/ guardians or carers of the outcome of their application on the published offer date (please refer to page 13).
+18. Notifying Parents, Guardians or Carers of the Outcome of the Application

+The Council will inform parents/ guardians or carers of the outcome of their application on the published offer date (please refer to pages 13 and 14 for more information).
 If the application is rejected, parents will receive written confirmation informing them of the outcome and will also be provided with the 'Appeals Guidance for Parents' document, which provides details of the appeals procedure.
-As part of the refusal letter the Council will allocate a place at the 2nd or 3rd preference school if a 2nd and/or 3rd preference have been stated.
+As part of the refusal letter the Council will allocate a place at the 2nd or 3rd preference school, if a 2nd and/or 3rd preference has been indicated within the application.
 A place will be allocated at the next nearest available school, should all preferences be unavailable or if an alternative preference has not been specified.

-12. Admission Appeals for Primary and Secondary School Places
+19. Admission Appeals for Primary and Secondary School Places